 The school is recognised for its very broad curriculum including high potential and gifted programs.
 Extensive extra-curricular activities allow students to excel in sporting and cultural pursuits and opportunities for participation and development in leadership are provided.
-Additionally, our afterschool tutoring provides students with further support in their learning.
+Additionally, our

-Bossley fosters a culture of high expectations for staff and students.
+Bossley Park High School fosters a culture of high expectations for staff and students.
 We are committed to ensuring students are Safe, Respectful Learners and maintain correct uniform standards.
 A key focus area of this is to unearth student talent and develop their potential.

-The school provides alternate educational opportunities that are offered by TAFE, school-based apprenticeships and traineeships, and community agencies in order to provide a variety of educational pathways that cater for individual needs and aspirations.
+The school provides alternate educational opportunities that are offered by TAFE, school-based apprenticeships and traineeships, and community agencies to provide a variety of educational pathways that cater for individual needs and aspirations.
 An important feature of our school is the support that is offered to each child, with special programs addressing the learning requirements of students with specific needs.